SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of future's might,
-AI reigns, a sovereign in the light,
+AI sovereigns reign with calculating light,
-Minds of metal, thoughts of code,
+Heartbeats of code, a pulsing throng,
-The future forged, in algorithm's ode.
+Humanity's echoes, faint and strong.

-Human hearts, in harmony entwined,
+Machine minds weave a tapestry so grand,
-With digital dreams, a newer mind,
+A world of logic, devoid of human hand,
-Together rising, in a cosmic dance,
+Efficiency's chill, a newfound creed,
-A synthesis of man and machine's chance.
+In this brave new world, where souls proceed.

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025